gianux/scavange/README.md

-#after clone run in the command line:
+#run in the command line:

 bundle install

-# run the test
+#run the test

 rake spec

+#change the lib/finder.rb
+scavate your thing!
+Creates a server named "BaseX#{given_name}" whith the results that pass the block rules against the @document response, like that :

+finder "give_name" { @document.match "word" and @document.match "another word, etc" }

-#run the first 100 of the alexa1M file
+#run the first 100 of the alexa1M.txt to scavate something

 rake 100by10